This chapter is being reviewed in light of comments solicited by the Committee from the public.

 A substantial or motivating factor is a significant factor.

 "A speech restriction cannot satisfy the time, place, manner test if the restriction does not contain clear standards."
 OSU Student Alliance v.
-Ray, 699 F.3d 1053, 1066 (9th Cir.
-2012), cert. denied, 2013 WL 1808554 (U.S. 2013); see also City of Lakewood v.
+Ray, 699 F.3d 1053, 1066 (9th Cir.2012); see also City of Lakewood v.
 Plain Dealer Pub.
 Co., 486 U.S. 750, 758 (1988) ("The absence of express standards makes it difficult to distinguish, ‘as applied,’ between a licensor’s legitimate denial of a permit and its illegitimate abuse of censorial power.
 Standards provide the guideposts that check the licensor and allow courts quickly and easily to determine whether the licensor is discriminating against disfavored speech.").